Richard Harding Davis | Charles Felton Pidgin and J. M. Taylor | Christopher Morley | Bliss Austin

 The first and most interesting of the tales, "The Affair of the Double Thumb Print", is an antecedent of the hard-boiled pulp detective tales to come.
 Sawyer is a Boston area private eye.
 This case pits him against professional, low life crooks, robbers who hang out in cheap saloons.
 It also requires plenty of two-fisted action on his part against said crooks, in a variety of cheap dives.
 All of this is strongly reminiscent of future pulp stories, such as Frank L. Packard's The Adventures of Jimmie Dale (1914-1915) and the Black Mask tales of the 1920's.

-Other features of the story hearken back to the Sherlock Holmes tales.
+Other features of the stories hearken back to the Sherlock Holmes tales.
 The story titles all begin with "The Affair of".
 Sawyer is a master of disguise, and like Holmes, he frequently disguises himself as a tough.
 Sawyer has friends from all classes of society - like Holmes, he is a democratically oriented, middle class man outside of the framework of the class structure.
 The weakest of the stories, "The Affair of the Golden Belt", pits Sawyer against a sinister cult group with an elaborate history, reminiscent of the many such groups in Doyle's fiction.

 Sawyer had two years of college, and studied science, chemistry, psychology and sociology preparatory to his career as a private eye - like Holmes, he has a scientific background.
 Sawyer is an all-knowing detective in the Holmes tradition, who mystifies everyone around him till the final solution.
 This is typical of many Golden Age detectives too, but not of the typical later private eye.
 All in all, Sawyer is a hybrid of the Holmes era detective, and the private investigator to come.

 Sawyer has many close friends on the Boston police, including young Inspector Gates, the other main continuing character in the series.
 Both Sawyer and Gates are the sort of frank young manly men whom people in 1912 regarded as an ideal hero.
 Neither has the ostentatious seediness or hard-boiledness of later pulp heroes.
 On the other hand, both are muscular and skilled fighters.
 Neither Sawyer nor Gates seem alienated: both enjoy the society around them, unlike many later hard-boiled crime fighters.
 The two men express their fondness for each other repeatedly in the stories.
 They also enjoy working with each other as a team.
 There are quite a few other examples of faithful male pals in the stories, notably in "The Affair of the Plymouth Recluse".
-Sawyer nor Gates seem to live in a world with a gift for male friendship.
-The authors also like tough older women.
-These strong women actually get involved in the physical action in some of the stories, notably "The Affair of the Double Thumb Print" and "The Affair of Unreachable Island"; such involvement is very unusual in any pre-1970 detective story.
-Partly this reflects an egalitarian Yankee tradition celebrating strong, independent women: see Jewett's mainstream classic The Country of the Pointed Firs.
+Sawyer and Gates seem to live in a world with a gift for male friendship.

 Morley's novel contains that archetypal scene of the pulps to come, the attempt to penetrate a house full of crooks.
 First sleuthing alerts the protagonists that something is going on in a mysterious house.
 Then there is sneaking up to the windows, and spying.
 Finally, someone goes into the house...
 In what is usually cited as the first hard-boiled private eye story, Carroll John Daly's "Three Gun Terry" (1923), there is a raid on a house full of crooks.
 It is more violent than Morley's story, but its is the same kind of tale.